internetarchive/fatcat/guide/src/data_model.md

   `work`.
 - `release`: a specific "release" or "publicly published" (in a formal or informal sense) version of a work.
-Contains traditional bibliographic metadata (title, date of publiction, media type, language, etc).
+Contains traditional bibliographic metadata (title, date of publication, media type, language, etc).
 Has relationships to other entities:
     - "variant of" a single `work`
     - "contributed to by" multiple `creators`
     - "references to" (cites) multiple `releases`
     - "published as part of" a single `container`
-- `file`: a single concrete, fixed ditigal artifact; a manifestation of one or more `releases`.
+- `file`: a single concrete, fixed digital artifact; a manifestation of one or more `releases`.
 Machine-verifiable metadata includes file hashes, size, and detected file format.
 Verified URLs link to locations on the open web where this file can be found or has been archived.
 Has relationships: